libscie/business-plan/README.md

 ## Product 3: Network analyses

 Our network analyses will provide a powerful and more specific alternative to traditional "impact" metrics for scientific publications.
-The results from these analyses will be better tailored to the enquirer's needs than traditional metrics, which we hope will allow researchers to direct more of their attention to doing great research.
+By providing answers to specific network-related questions regarding a particular researcher or publication, these results will be better tailored to the enquirer's needs than traditional metrics.
+We hope this will allow researchers to direct more of their attention to doing great research.

-Most modules will be created as a follow-up to a previous module, creating a(n acyclic) network of consecutive modules.
+On Hypergraph, most modules will be created as a follow-up to a previous module, creating a(n acyclic) network of consecutive modules.
 This structure opens up the biggest revenue possibility: Providing Hypergraph users prepared substantive questions to analyse the network on.
 These analyses can focus on how the network looks at that time point (i.e. evaluative) or how the network might change in the future based on how they proceed with the project (i.e., planning).

 ![](./assets/dag.png)